-I certainly don’t think you need to perform mobility on each of these muscles groups to have a decent warm-up.
+I certainly don't think you need to perform mobility on each of these muscle groups to have a decent warm-up.
 What I recommend is selecting 1-3 areas that are most specific to your current needs and level of muscle tightness.

 Mobility Routines For Squat, Bench Press, and Deadlift

 These are my favorite mobility routines broken into whether you're doing a squat, bench press, or deadlift workout.
 Feel free to include these routines as part of this phase of your warm-up.

 Far too many people overemphasize the mobility portion of their warm-ups.

 I've literally had training partners that would spend 45-minutes implementing their foam rolling routine.
 This part of your warm-up should take less than 5-minutes, and only include 1-3 targeted muscle groups.
 Feel free to rotate the routines around, and pick and choose different foam rolling movements, but don't do the whole list in a single warmup.

 The purpose of dynamic stretching is to lengthen the muscle and improve their function.